Imran4424/iOS-InterviewQuestions/Swift.md

 let userRequest = AnyNetworkRequest(erasing: UserRequest())
 let productRequest = AnyNetworkRequest(erasing: ProductRequest())

-// You can't put them in the same array if their ResponseTypes are different
+// we can't put them in the same array if their ResponseTypes are different
 // let requests: [AnyNetworkRequest] = [userRequest, productRequest] // Compiler error if T is not specified

-// But if you had different requests all returning the same ResponseType, you could:
+// But if we had different requests all returning the same ResponseType, we could:
 // let userRequests: [AnyNetworkRequest<User>] = [AnyNetworkRequest(erasing: UserRequest()), AnyNetworkRequest(erasing: AnotherUserRequest())]
 ```